Restless Leg Syndrome

 Living with RLS

 Treatments can help patients with RLS to sleep better and to make adjustments to their lifestyles that will improve the quality of life.
-Currently there is no cure for RLS unless it is associated with an external factor such as smoking, pregnancy or anemia.
+Learn more about treatments for restless leg syndrome and speak to your physician to find out what is the best option for you.